-THAT Members note the contents of the report and the decision of the Adjudication Panel for England at Appendix 1 and to consider any issues for the authority.
+THAT Members note the contents of the report and the decision of the First-Tier Tribunal at Appendix 1 and consider any issues for the Authority.

 2. PURPOSE OF REPORT

 2.1 The purpose of the report is to bring to Members' attention a recently decided case which illustrates several aspects of the Code of Conduct for Members and contains useful analysis of the types of factors which determine whether there has been a breach of the Code.